 Sequential vapour injection was expensive, but was by far the best route for a dual-fuel system.
 The latest turbocharged petrol engines with direct-injection fuel systems can also be converted to LPG operation, but these LPDI (liquid phase direct injection) systems are even more expensive.
 Without LPG cost incentives the take-up of LPDI has been tiny in Australia.

 Modern light commercial diesels are more thermally efficient than petrol or LPG engines, thanks to compression ignition, turbo-charging, intercooling and high-pressure common-rail injection.

 The modern diesel engine uses less fuel than a similar-output fuel injected petrol engine under heavy engine load conditions, such as when towing heavy trailers or driving in soft sand.

-However that economy advantage is distorted by pump prices that can see petrol some 20 percent cheaper in metro areas and LPG as low as half the price of diesel.
+However that economy advantage is distorted by pump prices that can see petrol some 20 percent cheaper in metro areas and LPG around three-quarters the price of diesel.

 But even if a LPG conversion seems tempting, there’s a lack of suitable petrol engines in 4WDs these days.
 Nearly all utes are diesel-only and very few 4WD wagons offer petrol power.